cityofaustin/Residential-Permitting/_content/resources/applications-and-forms.md

 menu_sort_order: 1
 layout: document-index
 lead_markdown: Permitting requires several forms and applications.
 Find the form or application you need in the list below.
-description: Permit applications and additional forms
+description: Forms and applications needed for residential permits.
 ---